JasonWang258/kblog/content/blog/follow-the-footsteps.md

 "No,you can't".
 Said the person🧔.

 “Why not”.
 Said the child.
-"No because you can only clone one person ".
+"No because you can only clone one person".